 DISCUSSION

 In this retrospective cohort study of mechanically ventilated patients who do not require vasopressor support, we report that the placement of an invasive arterial catheter was not associated with an difference in the risk of mortality.
-Placement of IACs was, however, associated with a longer duration of mechanical ventilation and an increased frequency of arterial blood gas measurements.
-These data, when used in a propensity score model, which controls for variables at the time of respiratory failure, support the conservative use of IACs.
+Placement of IACs was, however, associated with a longer duration of mechanical ventilation and an increased frequency of arterial blood gas measurements after matching patients for propensity to receive an IAC.

-There is a pattern in intensive care medicine that is reflective of the greater medical community, which is to utilize resources independent of efficacy.
+There is a pattern in intensive care medicine that is reflective of the greater medical community, which is to utilize resources without proof of effectiveness.
 The term used in economics that has been applied to this phenomenon is “demand elasticity.”
 Jeremy Kahn recently applied this term to the utilization of ICU beds regardless of indication for ICU admission.
 We would apply the concept of demand elasticity to technology utilization within the ICU.
 IACs are frequently used in the ICU setting.
 As is suggested in our analysis, however, a more parsimonious utilization of IACs by restricting the indications for IAC placement may be warranted.

+Goal is to identify patient subsets who would benefit and who would be harmed by interventions rather than blanket applying them to entire ICU populations.

 A. Biological defense (i.e. why?) –